Ernst Heinrich Weber

-Early life
+Early life and education

 Ernst Heinrich Weber was born on 24 June 1795 in Wittenberg, Saxony, Holy Roman Empire.
 He was son to Michael Weber, a professor of theology at the University of Wittenberg.
 At a young age, Weber became interested in physics and the sciences after being heavily influenced by Ernst Chladni, a physicist often referred to as the “father of acoustics”.
 Weber completed secondary school at Meissen and began studying medicine at the University of Wittenberg in 1811.
+He went on to receive his MD in 1815 from the University of Halle.

+University career

-He went on to receive his MD in 1815 from the University of Leipzig.
-The fighting and the aftermath of the Napoleonic wars forced Weber to relocate from Wittenberg.
-He became an assistant in J.C.
-Clarus’ medical clinic in Leipzig in 1817 and then a professor in comparative anatomy in 1818 at the University of Leipzig.
-He became chair of human anatomy at the university in 1821.
+Weber spent his entire academic career at the University of Leipzig.
+He completed his Habilitation in 1817 and became an assistant in J.C.
+Clarus’ medical clinic in the same year.
+He became professor of comparative anatomy in 1818 and chair of human anatomy at the university in 1821.
 Ernst Weber’s first direct contribution to psychology came in 1834 when trying to describe the sensation of touch (De Pulsu, Resorptione, Auditu et Tactu.
 Leipzig 1834).
+He was professor of physiology and anatomy from 1840 to 1866, and returned to the position of professor of anatomy from 1866 to 1871.

+In his later life, Weber became less involved in testing and experimenting, although he was still interested in sensory physiology.
+Ernst Heinrich Weber retired from the University of Leipzig in 1871.
+He continued to work with his brother, Eduard and their work with nerve stimulation and muscle suppression lead to inhibitory responses as a popular therapy of the time.
+Ernst Weber died in 1878 in Leipzig, Germany.